madebybo/mr.bo-co/site/content/work/mCommerce.md

   showcase:
     - mcommerce-poster.jpg
 snapshot:
   overview: In addition to the well-known fact that mobile has become the hub of everyone's digital life.
 Commerce on mobile is thriving at a even more staggering pace.
-One does not need to look at the annual record-breaking holiday sales distribution to be impressed, in fact, mobile commerce has taken the center stage long before people have realized. <br><br> This project attempts to formulate a mature, comprehensive framework in understanding mCommerce, as well as developing tools and design components for future product developments.
+One does not need to look at the annual record-breaking holiday sales distribution to be impressed.
+In fact, mobile commerce has taken the center stage long before people have realized. <br><br> This project attempts to formulate a mature, comprehensive framework in understanding mCommerce, as well as developing tools and design components for future product developments.
   team: Design Research <br> UX Prototype <br> Analytics <br> Product Management
   role: Project Co-lead
   timeline: November 2015 - Feburary 2016